quodlibet/quodlibet/quodlibet/docs/guide/playback/replaygain.rst

 After the the analyzing part is finished you can save the calculated values.
 They will be written into the song's metadata.

-See [Development_TagMapping Tag Mapping] and [Specs_ID3 ID3 Implementation
-Details] for more detailed information.

 The replay gain plugin calculates a peak and a gain value for each song and for each album.
 The *gain value* specifies how much the volume of the song